lbelzile/math80667a/docs/02-hypothesis_testing.md

 ::: { .example name="A/B testing (continued)"}

 We follow-up with our A/B test experiment.
-Given $\mu_1$ the population average click conversation rate for the current webpage and $\mu_2$, that of the redesign, we are interested in the *one-sided hypothesis* that $\mathscr{H}_0: \mu_2 \geq \mu_1$.
-This is logical: given the costs associated to changes to the interface and the resulting disruption, we only want to implement changes that improve the webpage design and allow us to generate more revenues.
+Given $\mu_1$ the population average click conversation rate for the current webpage and $\mu_2$, that of the redesign, we are interested in the *one-sided hypothesis* that $\mathscr{H}_0: \mu_2 \leq \mu_1$ against the alternative (that we are trying to prove) $\mathscr{H}_a: \mu_2 > \mu_1$.
+In choosing as null hypothesis that the new design is no better or worst, we are putting all our weight to make sure the changes carry forward if there is overwhelming evidence that the new design is better and allow us to generate more revenues, given the costs associated to changes to the interface and the resulting disruption.

-One-sided hypothesis are directional: we care only about a specific direction, and so here $\mathscr{H}_a: \mu_2 \leq \mu_1$.
+One-sided hypothesis are directional: we care only about a specific direction, and so here $\mathscr{H}_a: \mu_2 > \mu_1$.
 Indeed, if the experiment suggests that the conversion rate is worst with the new webpage design, we won't go forward.

 Since neither of these population averages $\mu_1$ and $\mu_2$ are known to us, we can work instead with $\mathscr{H}_0: \mu_2-\mu_1 \geq 0$.
 We can use as estimator for the difference $\mu_2-\mu_1$ the difference in sample average in each subgroup.